marcinzh/skutek/MANUAL.md

 // we get:
 eff: Unit !!
 Validation[String] with Writer[String]
 ```
-## Parallellism
+## Parallelism

-By parallellism in Skutek, we mean optional ability of an *Effect* to behave differently, when composed using `*!`, from when composed using `flatMap`.
+By parallelism in Skutek, we mean the optional ability of an *Effect* to behave differently, when composed using `*!`, from when composed using `flatMap`.

 ```scala
 // assuming: